Primordial Beginnings

 Solo Exhibition

 For Smithson, landscape and its inhabitants were always undergoing change.
-In 1969 he started working with temporal sculptures made from gravitational flows and pours, thinking through these alluvial ideas in drawings.
+In 1969, he began working with temporal sculptures made from gravitational flows and pours, thinking through these alluvial ideas in drawings.
 The first realized flow was Asphalt Rundown, in October 1969 in Rome, and the last, Partially Buried Woodshed, took place on the campus of Kent State University in Ohio.
-A selection of drawings related to these important event sculptures are on display in Primordial Beginnings.
-Smithson was invested in a definition of sculpture that was timebound and precarious, that would not claim monumental status, and would instead collaborate with entropy.
+A selection of drawings related to these important event sculptures were on display in Primordial Beginnings.
+Smithson was invested in a definition of sculpture that was time-bound and precarious, that would not claim monumental status, and would instead collaborate with entropy.

 Click here to view an Online Viewing Room presented by Marian Goodman Gallery.